falcosecurity/falco-website/content/en/docs/installation.md

 By default, it first tries to locally build the kernel module with `dkms`.
 If not possible, then it tries to download a prebuilt one into `~/.falco/`.
 If a kernel module is found, then it gets inserted.

 In case you want to install the eBPF probe driver, run `falco-driver-loader bpf`.
-It first tries to build the eBPF probe locally, otherwise to download a prebuilt into into `~/.falco/`.
+It first tries to build the eBPF probe locally, otherwise to download a prebuilt into `~/.falco/`.

 Configurable options: